 - 1. Review the safety information that begins on page v. - 2.
 Turn off the server and peripheral devices and disconnect all power cords and external cables. - 3.
 Remove the server from the rack and place it on a flat, static-protective surface. - 4.
 Remove the cover.
-See "Removing the cover" on page 18 for instructions. - 5.
-Remove the riser-card assembly.
-See "Installing an adapter" on page 19 for instructions. - Move the clear-CMOS jumper from pins 1 and 2 to pins 2 and 3 and leave it there for at least 5 seconds; then, move the clear-CMOS jumper back to pins 1 and 2. - 7.
-Reinstall the riser-card assembly and cover. - 8.
+See "Removing the cover" on page 22 for instructions. - 5.
+If necessary, remove the riser-card assembly.
+See "Installing an adapter" on page 23 for instructions. - 6.
+Move the clear-CMOS jumper from pins 1 and 2 to pins 2 and 3 and leave it there for at least 5 seconds; then, move the clear-CMOS jumper back to pins 1 and 2. - 7.
+Reinstall the riser-card assembly and cover.
+See "Installing an adapter" on page 23 for instructions. - 8.
 Replace the server in the rack and connect the server to a keyboard, monitor, and mouse; then, connect the server to a power source. - 9.
 Turn on the server.
 You can now start the Configuration/Setup Utility program and either delete the old password or set a new power-on or administrator password.